lukas-bigclown/bc-doc/docs/tutorials/core-module.md

 But not until we release the source codes on our [GitHub account](https://github.com/bigclownlabs).
 We still want to polish a few things to provide you with a proper start.

-So far you can download two binary files for link:../projects/workroom.html[Workroom project]:
+So far you can download two binary files for [Workroom project](../projects/workroom.md):

 * [Base unit](core-module/bc-workroom-base.binary)